brick/geo/README.md

 It is essentially a wrapper around a third-party GIS engine, to which it delegates most of the complexity of the geometry calculations.
 Several engines are supported, from native PHP extensions such as GEOS to GIS-compatible databases such as MySQL or PostgreSQL.

+Already using a MySQL 5.6+ or MariaDB 5.5+ database?
+Just provide the library with a `PDO` instance and unlock the full power of GIS calculations.

+Not using MySQL/MariaDB?
+You still have a few options to choose from!

 Requirements and installation
 -----------------------------

-This library requires 7.1 or later. for PHP 5.6 and PHP 7.0 support, use version `0.1`.
+This library requires 7.2 or later.

 Install the library with [Composer](https://getcomposer.org/):